 Additionally, you need to get synthetic and natural plants and betta toys.
-Enough hiding holes and a conducive environment will offer each Betta in the sorority a specific place of rest; therefore, minimizing chances of the fish fighting.
-Simply, what you need to keep betta sorority is a calm tank with plenty of supply of rest.
+Enough hiding holes and a conducive environment will offer each Betta in the sorority a specific place of rest, therefore, minimizing the chances of the fish fighting.
+Simply, what you need to keep in betta sorority is a calm tank with plenty of supply of rest.

 Like any aquarium, you will need to fit a filter in your betta sorority.
 Also, make sure to offer the right medication to your betta fish whenever they get ill.

 This entire setup process may be resource-draining, and there is no guarantee your bettas will live for long without hurting one another.

 It is possible to have your female bettas live in a sorority.
 However, this might not always be the case for all.
-As you decide to set up a betta sorority, you need to consider physical and emotional changes that your betta fish will need to adapt when changing the environment to a community tank instead of an isolated tank.
+As you decide to set up a betta sorority, you need to consider the physical and emotional changes that your betta fish will need to adapt when changing the environment to a community tank instead of an isolated tank.

 One of the significant challenges will be rushing for food while in the shared tank.
-Remember when Betta lived in an isolated tank had no competition for either food pellets or live food offered.
+Remember when Betta lived in an isolated tank has no competition for either food pellets or live food offered?

-Additionally, they will compete for spots to rest and as well have to identify and mark her long-term territory.
+Additionally, they will compete for spots to rest and as will have to identify and mark her long-term territory.
 This may subject them to stress.
 The other significant pitfall is sharing shelter and living in close proximity with other territorial aggressive counterparts.

 Every aquarium enthusiast understands that stress is the leading cause of disease outbreaks.
 Therefore, you need to make sure the bettas in the sorority suffer from minimal stress by keeping the high-end quality of shelter.

 For this reason, give special attention to water quality to lower susceptibility to diseases.
-Anyway, here are smart tips for setting up a betta sorority and do it successfully.
+Anyway, here are smart tips for setting up a betta sorority and doing it successfully.